 Any time you are going into the outdoors you should:

-- Think about how you would call for help if you needed to.
-Cellphone reception can be patchy or non-existent outside towns and cities, so consider taking a distress beacon (see more below).
+2. Think about how you would call for help if you needed to.
+Cellphone reception is patchy or non-existent outside towns and cities, so consider taking a distress beacon which works everywhere.

-- If you visit a Department of Conservation hut (even if you aren’t staying the night), fill in the Intentions Book.
+3. Fill in the Intentions book, whenever you visit a Department of Conservation hut (even if you aren’t staying the night)

 Distress beacons can be used in emergencies to alert rescuers of your location and that you need help.
 Unlike cellphones, they work everywhere.
-You can rent distress beacons throughout New Zealand (e.g. outdoor equipment stores).
+You can rent distress beacons throughout New Zealand (e.g. outdoor equipment stores, DOC Visitor centers and I-Sites).
 If you own one, make sure it’s registered – it gives rescuers important details when providing help.

 5Take care of yourself and each other